16 June 2020, 12:00-14:00

-The Executive Master in International Law in Armed Conflict (60 ECTS credits, equivalent to an LLM) is one of the few part-time, innovative and intellectually challenging programmes in international humanitarian law and human rights offered today.
+The Executive Master in International Law in Armed Conflict (60 ECTS credits) is one of the few part-time, innovative and intellectually challenging programmes in international humanitarian law and human rights offered today.

 Designed for professionals with demanding jobs and responsibilities, it provides strong theoretical and practical knowledge and responds to the growing need for specialists to address complex humanitarian challenges.